 An occasional project by Matthew Griffin, Nick Fuller and friends, Rogue Beauty started in 1999 and continues today.
 The album ‘Seems Like Yesterday’ gathers together 14 tracks covering previous MOP EP releases as well as many previously unreleased tracks.
 In 2019 a cover of Adrian Borland’s ‘Walking In The Opposite Direction’ was released as a single.

-An ongoing and eclectic project of Nick Fuller with Paul Midcalf and friends, SR have released 4 EPs since 2012.
-2019 sees the release of their first album, preceded by the single ‘Someone Else’ in May.
+An ongoing eclectic project of Nick Fuller and Paul Midcalf with guests, SR have released 4 EPs, 2 singles and an album since 2012.